1. When these terms and conditions apply and who is responsible under them

 c. accept that a network company may interrupt your electricity supply if we are in default under our contract with the network company.

 8.8.
-Your obligations in relation to load control devices installed at your property:
+Your obligations in relation to load control:

 Load control devices allow us or your network company to switch off power at your meter in certain circumstances, such as when there’s a fault or demand is very high.
 This usually applies to hot water, or nightstore heating.